This Woman's Eyebrow Microblading Horror Story Will TERRIFY You

+Perhaps that's the reason so many people have groomed, plucked, over-plucked, feathered, and bleached their arches into oblivion But, like knocking back red wine coolers on a weekday, all it takes is one wrong move to enter the danger zone.

-That is why, when we read one woman's eyebrow horror story on Teen Vogue, we wanted to crawl into a dark corner and cry for her.
-It started simply enough, with Twitter user @chaeronaea posting someone's story about a microblading (a.k.a. brow tattooing) treatment in Sydney.
-But sometimes, when you place the fate of your face in the hands of a stranger, things can go awry — fast.
-At first glance, the final look appears to be a bold feathered effect, but upon closer evaluation, you can see that the ink is... well, a bit wonky.
+That is why, when we read one woman's eyebrow horror story on Teen Vogue, we wanted to crawl into dark corner and cry for her.
+It started simply enough, with Twitter user @chaeronaea posted someone's story about a microblading (a.k.a. brow tattooing) treatment.
+But sometimes, when you place the fate of your face in the hands of someone else, things can go awry — fast.
+At first glance, the final look appears to be a bold feathered effect, but upon closer evaluation, you can see that the ink is, well, a bit wonky.
 Shudder.

 Advertisement